 Sometimes you just need to take that jump!
 If you really believe in something and have enough knowledge of that product or service, you can achieve anything.
 There is NEVER a right time to do anything and we can always find a ‘valid’ excuse as to why we can’t do something, but if you really want something, just try.
 That way, you will never have any regrets.
 If it works, you’re laughing and if it doesn’t, you’ve no doubt learned some valuable lessons for your next venture.

 I started my company with only £5,000 – enough for a camera, laptop and diary.
 I’d just purchased my own home, so had made a massive financial commitment.
+Purchasing your first home is a memory that stays with you forever.
+It still feels like just yesterday that I was looking over some of the different properties on real estate websites like getagent.co.uk so the fact that I can now work from the comfort of my own living room is almost unbelievable.
 It was sink or swim, but I found a way not to make excuses.
 And I’m so glad that I did!

 What challenges do you feel still exist for women running businesses?